-During the 2018 inspections very few issues were encountered across the frontage.
-Access issues posted the largest risk, however most assets are located within public spaces and therefore were freely accessible.
+During the 2020 inspections very few issues were encountered across the frontage.
+Access issues posted the largest risk; however, most assets are located within public spaces and therefore were freely accessible.

 All assets were inspected at an appropriate stage in the tidal cycle and due care was taken when accessing the more remote assets.
-Beach levels were generally lower throughout the 2018 inspections meaning that undercutting and voiding not visible in 2012 and 2014 inspections was generally visible.
+Beach levels were generally higher throughout the 2020 inspections meaning that undercutting and voiding visible in the 2018 inspection was generally not visible.